 Equipment will be discussed at the first class.
-A list here for your reference:
+A short list here for your reference:

-A soft, non roll, quiet toy to be used when instructed - keep this hidden please!
+Soft, non roll, quiet toy to be used when instructed or when your pup is bored during discussions.
+Until needed, keep this hidden please!

-A rug or mat for your pet to rest on when not active on the tile floor.
-If you desire, bring one large enough to share or another for you.
+A non-skid rug or mat for your pet to rest on when not active if training on a tile floor.
+If you desire, bring one large enough to share with your pup.

-A towel size appropriate for your puppy in a plastic or ? bag to use on wet days for drying your puppy before class.
+A towel of appropriate size to use on wet days for drying your puppy before or after class.

-Bring treats at your second class for polite treat taking.
-The following classes treats are used for controlled leash walking in early stages of training.
+Treats for polite treat taking.
+Treats are used for controlled leash walking in early stages of training.
 Please bring a small bag of easy to chew kibble or another healthy treat that can be eaten quickly.
 Do not bring messy, greasy or treats that crumble.
 Liittle pieces of carrot or your puppy's kibble may be suitable.
-Do keep treats hidden from your puppy until it is time to use it.
+Do keep treats hidden from your puppy until it is time to use.

 Bring your training equipment to all classes as equipment is not available on loan.

-For the safety and comfort of you and your pet: No chain leashes, choke collars, head halters, (un)gentle leaders or retractable leashes.
+For the safety and comfort of you and your pet: No chain leashes, slip or choke collars, head halters, (un)gentle leaders or retractable or slip leashes.
 These items are not allowed on the training grounds and are not suggested for home use!